Sign-SGD via Parameter-Free Optimization: Additional Experiments

 One can state that the cosine nature of the stepsize is automatically obtained.
 This feature highlights the distinctiveness of our parameter-free approach.

-Next, in Table \ref{tab:memory_time_consumption}, we present details of memory requirements and time consumption per-iteration.
-Finally, in Table \ref{tab:l-robustness}, we provide empirical evidence supporting the claim made in Section \ref{sec:discussion:exact} that the modification of \textsc{ALIAS} (Algorithm \ref{alg:sign-sgd_adaptation}) is robust concerning the $L_\infty$ parameter.
+\paragraph{Study on the time and memory consumption.} In Table \ref{tab:memory_time_consumption}, we present details of memory requirements and time consumption per-iteration.

 Table \ref{tab:memory_time_consumption} shows a higher time per-iteration for \textsc{ALIAS} Adam version and \textsc{Prodigy}, which we adopt from the work \citep{mishchenko2023prodigy}.
-We attribute this to the suboptimal implementation of these algorithms, in contrast to others that have been in use for an extended period.
-Simultaneously, our algorithms are comparable to \textsc{AdamW} in terms of required memory, while \textsc{Prodigy} occupies more GPU resources, because it stores a vector of initial model parameters.
+We attribute this to the suboptimal implementation of these algorithms, in contrast to others that have been utilized for an extended period.
+Simultaneously, our algorithms are comparable to \textsc{AdamW} in terms of required memory, while \textsc{Prodigy} occupies more GPU resources because it stores a vector of initial model parameters.
+Note that the memory-efficient version of \textsc{ALIAS} is superior to \textsc{AdamW} and comparable to the basic \textsc{Sign-SGD}.

+\paragraph{Study on the memory-efficient \textsc{ALIAS}.} We now analyze the memory-efficient variant of \textsc{ALIAS}, focusing on the accuracy of the approximated $l_\infty$-norm used in its update rule.
+Figure~\ref{fig:me_ablation} shows the dynamics of $\left\|\nabla f(x^t) - \nabla f(x^{t-1})\right\|_\infty$ across iterations, along with the deviation range of its approximation (see Section~\ref{sec:memory-efficient-algorithm} for details on the approximation scheme).
+The ablation study reveals that the approximate norm deviates from the exact value by approximately 50\% on average.
+Notably, the approximation consistently exceeds the true norm -- as expected, since it constitutes an upper bound by design.
+This leads to smaller effective stepsizes, which explains the slightly degraded performance of the memory-efficient variant compared to the basic \textsc{ALIAS} algorithm (Algorithm~\ref{alg:sign-sgd_adaptation}).

+\paragraph{Study on the robustness to $L_\infty$.} In Table \ref{tab:l-robustness}, we provide empirical evidence supporting the claim made in Section \ref{sec:discussion:exact} that the modification of \textsc{ALIAS} (Algorithm \ref{alg:sign-sgd_adaptation}) is robust concerning the $L_\infty$ parameter.
+Hence, although the version of the algorithm considered in Remark \ref{rem:adaptation_main} requires prior knowledge of $L_\infty$, this additive factor has negligible impact on the practical convergence of Algorithm \ref{alg:sign-sgd_adaptation}.

+\paragraph{Performance dependence on $d^0$ choice.} In this paragraph, we investigate the robustness of our \textsc{ALIAS} Adam version concerning the choice of the initial distance $d^0$.
+To this end, we compare the performance of Algorithm \ref{alg:sign-sgd-prodigy} on \textsc{LLaMA} pre-training using $d^0 = 1$ and $d^0 = 10^{-3}$.
+In both cases, we obtain the \textbf{same validation metric}: \textbf{validation loss = 2.918}.
+Based on these results, we conclude that our method is insensitive to the choice of $d^0$.